jrgrafton/lumin/README.md

-lumin
+Lumin
 =====

-Android sounds synthesiser proof of concept, built in the early days of Android
+Android sound synthesiser proof of concept, built in the early days of Android